turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1c_plug_ins_and_custom_messages.md

 default.
 It is recommended that we change this to false so that it cannot be modified when exported as a managed solution.
 Find the Api and params in the solution, select the kebab menu and edit the managed properties.

-### Custom API Tables

-The metadata for custom apis is stored in the following Tables:

-- Custom API
-- Custom API Request Parameter
-- Custom API Response Parameter

 ## Creating a Custom API with PRT